 Threats Are Completely Overrated; It’s Not a Big Deal!

 Taking the cyber threats lightly is the biggest mistake.
-The next statement might be eye -opener for you.
+The next statement might be an eye-opener for you.
 According to McAfee Labs’ Threats Report, “The average mid-sized organization (1,000–3,000 employees) encounters 11–20 incidents a day.
 Larger organizations (3,001–5,000 employees) are slightly busier, with the median at 21–30 incidents per day.
 The largest organizations (more than 5,000 employees) are busiest, with the median at 31–50 incidents daily.”

 This might have cleared this misconception that nobody is safe from these attacks.